IDC Names Securiti a Worldwide Leader in Data PrivacyView

 Qatar is the first Gulf country that has passed a national data privacy law and paved the way for all other Gulf countries to follow suit.
 In 2016, Qatar enacted Law no. 13 Concerning Personal Data Privacy Protection Law (the “PDPPL”).
 The PDPPL establishes a certain degree of personal data protection, provides data subject rights, and prescribes the guidelines for organizations to process personal data within Qatar.

-Furthermore, on 31 January 2021, the Ministry of Transport and Communications (the “MOTC”) released a new set of guidelines (14 in number) on the DPL for regulated organizations as well as guidelines for data subjects.
+Furthermore, on 31 January 2021, the Ministry of Transport and Communications (the “MOTC”) released a new set of guidelines (14 in number) on the PDPPL for regulated organizations as well as guidelines for data subjects.

-The law was passed in 2016 as the Personal Data Protection Law (DPL), and it applies to all the personal data that is electronically processed or subject to process within the territory of Qatar, with the exception of the Financial Center Free Zone in Qatar.
+The law was passed in 2016 as the Personal Data Privacy Protection Law (PDPPL), and it applies to all personal data that is electronically processed or subject to process within the territory of Qatar, with the exception of the Financial Center Free Zone in Qatar.

 The Personal Data Privacy Protection Law defines certain obligations for data controllers regarding the processing of sensitive personal data, data subject privacy notification, breach notification, data subject rights, and cross-border transfer, to name a few.
 However, when the law was first enacted in 2016, it didn’t go into more detail regarding how organizations must comply with the law.
-To overcome that shortcoming, the Compliance and Data Protection (CDP) department at the Ministry of Transport and Communications (MoTC) issued regulatory guidelines, DP Guidelines.
+To overcome that shortcoming, the National Cyber Governance and Assurance Affairs (NCGAA) issued a number of guidelines to help organizations meet their compliance with PDPPL.

-Let’s conduct a quick analysis of the key provisions that the Qatar DPL defines for data controllers and processors.
+Let’s conduct a quick analysis of the key provisions that the Qatar PDPPL defines for data controllers and processors.

 It defines any competent administration at the Ministry of Transport and Communications.

-Any competent entity that regulates the acts or procedures as per the DPL.
+Any competent entity that regulates the acts or procedures as per the PDPPL.

 Any natural person whose data is subject to processing.